uhKayla/AW_AAPS/README.md

 > ⚠️⚠️ This is a heavy W.I.P!
 Features will be broken, and force pushes will be used! ⚠️⚠️

+This is an animation library for APS.
+It requires Animator as Code, NDMF, Modular Avatar, and relevant AAC plugins to work.

+---

 From [APS](https://github.com/uhKayla/AW_APS)

 ### Angel's Penetration System